-• State Highways: The State Highway Operation and Protection Program (SHOPP) is a program of projects administered by Caltrans to manage, preserve, and improve the existing State highway system.
+State Highways: The State Highway Operation and Protection Program (SHOPP) is a program of projects administered by Caltrans to manage, preserve, and improve the existing State highway system.
 Caltrans develops a ten-year SHOPP plan that identifies the needs for rehabilitation and reconstruction of all state highways and bridges over a ten-year period.
 SHOPP projects fall into six major categories: Collision Reduction, Bridge Preservation, Roadway Preservation, Roadside Preservation, Mobility Improvement, and Major Disaster Restoration.
 Projects are approved for inclusion in the SHOPP on a statewide competitive basis, initiated by the Caltrans District Offices, with safety projects as the highest priority.

 - Local Streets and Roads: Preservation costs for San Francisco Bay Area local roadway infrastructure (pavement, non-pavement and locally-owned bridges) are determined using a process that incorporates pavement management programs and analysis completed by jurisdictions.
 The information on local street and road needs feeds into the Regional Transportation Plan needs assessment and is a basis for making funds available for streets and roads preservation projects, which are programmed in the TIP.
-Refer to Appendix A-68 for more detailed information and Streets and Roads needs and analysis. - Transit Operations and Rehabilitation: The TIP includes Financial Capacity Assessments for public transit agencies in the region, which assess the financial state of the transit operators in the region and initiatives being undertaken to maintain the existing capital plan and service operations.
+Refer to Appendix A-55 for more detailed information and Streets and Roads needs and analysis. - Transit Operations and Rehabilitation: The TIP includes Financial Capacity Assessments for public transit agencies in the region, which assess the financial state of the transit operators in the region and initiatives being undertaken to maintain the existing capital plan and service operations.
 The assessments are included in Section 2 of the TIP document.
-Also, under the Transit Performance Initiative (TPI), MTC created an incentive program to reward transit agencies that achieve ridership increases and productivity improvements, and has allocated funds to projects in the TIP on the basis of performance, thereby encouraging greater efficiencies and better service to the public.